John Kilpatrick Turnpike Direct Connector Reconfiguration

 The innovative solution involved reconfiguring this median bent to be oriented parallel to traffic along JKT.
 The original beam configuration of the ramp included a two-span steel unit and a single span steel unit with an existing expansion joint at this bent location.
 The bent configuration required combining the two-span steel girder unit and single steel girder span into a continuous three-span steel girder unit by removing a portion of the existing slab and girders and installing two splices.
 This type of conversion was a first for the State of Oklahoma.
 In addition, the existing bent cap was removed, and a new three-column bent was placed at a 57-degree skew incorporating the existing column and foundations.

-By combining the existing steel girder units into a three-span girder unit and reconfiguring the bent cap to be parallel to the JKT traffic, the CP&Y team kept the overall construction on the ramp to under 90 days, significantly reduced construction costs and delivered an aesthetically pleasing, safer route.
+By combining the existing steel girder units into a three-span girder unit and reconfiguring the bent cap to be parallel to the JKT traffic, our team kept the overall construction on the ramp to under 90 days, significantly reduced construction costs and delivered an aesthetically pleasing, safer route.

 Traffic Control Planning